xabbu42/Master/arbeit.md

 the root $s_r$ to the leaf $s_0$. $T↾s$ denotes the subtree of $T$ with root
 $s$.
 The transitive closure of $R$ is denoted by $R^+$ and the reflexive-transitive closure is denoted by $R^*$.

+Consistent with the notation for the Hilbert style system LP, the notation $G ⊢ Γ ⊂ Δ$ is used if there exists a Gentzen style proof tree with the sequent $Γ ⊂ Δ$ as root in the system $G$.

 \Begin{definition}[correspondence] \label{corr}
 The subformula (symbol) occurrences in a proof correspond to each